Converting a Sole Proprietorship or LLP to a LLC / Pte Ltd company

 There may be several reasons that are prompting you to convert your sole proprietorship or LLP to a private limited company in Singapore.
 At this point, to reaffirm your decision, let us first review the key advantages as outlined below.

-As a sole proprietorship you currently confront the following issues:
+As a sole proprietorship you may currently be facing some or all of the following issues:

 - No separate legal entity - In the eyes of the law and the public, you are one and the same with the business.
 As a result you have complete control over the business and its operations, but you are financially and legally responsible for all debts and legal actions against the business.